 The surname Agosti was first found in Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara.
 One of the first records of the name was Eugenio Agostini who was listed there in 923.
 Also around this time, Alessandro Agostini was secretary of the Duke and another Alessandro Agostini, of the same family in Ferrara, was the Councillor of Alfonso I.

-Important Dates for the Agosti family
+Early History of the Agosti family

 This web page shows only a small excerpt of our Agosti research.
 More information is included under the topic Early Agosti History in all our PDF Extended History products and printed products wherever possible.